vitcheus/ansible-kanboard/README.md

 Additional
 -----------
-1. for install nginx you can use this role [nginxinc.nginx] [1]:
+1. for install nginx you can use this role [nginxinc.nginx][1]
-2. for install php and extensions you can use this role [geerlingguy.php] [2]:
+2. for install php and extensions you can use this role [geerlingguy.php][2]

-For example
+For example:
 ```yaml
 - name: Install php and nginx
   hosts: